Feel for–Don't Fear–the Missionaries - Truth in Love Ministry

 • Most feel very honored and special for being called to be a missionary (even if they are not totally committed to their mission).

 • Many don’t know much about Christianity.
 Most think Christianity is very similar to Mormonism and will often state as much.
-This can become a source of great frustration to Christians.
+This can become a source of great frustration for Christians.
 It often takes repeated discussions before they begin to see the great difference between biblical Christianity and Mormonism.
 It’s well worth the effort, however, because this is often the first step in their leaving Mormonism.

 Bearing Their Testimony

-Their testimony is based, not on a study of Scripture (including LDS scripture) but on their feelings.
-Some will even reference a specific time when they received a special feeling (a “burning in the bosom”).
+Their testimony is based not on a study of Scripture (including LDS scripture) but on their feelings.
+Some will even reference a specific time when they received a special feeling—a “burning in the bosom.”
 Mormonism teaches that the Holy Ghost gives revelation through feelings.
 Their testimonies are based so much on their feelings that some missionaries will readily admit they don’t know much Scripture.

 Isolated